 When connecting your iPhone to your computer, iTunes can store a full backup of your phone; this includes media purchases, app data, personal settings and more.
 The advent of cloud storage such as Apple’s iCloud has made it much easier to safeguard your important data and purchases, but it’s still worth knowing how to backup your phone to your computer using iTunes.
 But how exactly do you do that?
 Find out all you need to know in this Canstar Blue guide.

 What is stored in a backup?

-A backup of your iPhone stores almost all data that you’ve stored on your phone.
-It essentially stores everything useful you’ve ever put onto your phone – if you dropped your iPhone in the ocean one day and had to buy a new one, you could restore a backup to your new handset and it’d be like nothing had changed.
+A backup of your iPhone stores almost all data that you’ve stored on your phone, including hidden photos.
+It essentially stores everything useful you’ve ever put onto your phone.
+If you dropped your iPhone in the ocean one day and had to buy a new one, you could restore a backup to your new handset and it’d be like nothing had changed.

 A backup consists of all your apps and the data they contain (including messages, photos, files, game data etc.) as well as your phone’s personal settings.
 A backup doesn’t include encrypted, security-sensitive data such as your passwords, fingerprints, payment methods or biometric data; these are encrypted and only stored on your phone by default, although they can be backed up if you choose to protect the backup file with a password.

 iTunes is programmed to automatically back up your iPhone whenever it is connected to your computer.
 However, you can manually backup your phones data whenever you like.
 The process for backing up your iPhone using iTunes is fairly intuitive.
-Before you start, make sure you have the latest version of iTunes installed – check the iTunes section of the Apple website if you’re unsure.
+Before you start, make sure you have the latest version of iTunes installed.
+You can check the iTunes section of the Apple website if you’re unsure.
 To backup your iPhone through iTunes, follow the steps below:

-- connect your iPhone to your computer using the USB cable that came with it
+- Connect your iPhone to your computer using a USB cable

 - All you have to do now is sit back and wait for the process to complete.
 Once finished, the time and date of your most recent backup will display under the Back Up and Restore heading